ngolebiewski/next-art-portfolio/README.md

  25. Working more on the seed file.
  26. Import data from Tumblr and Instagram 'download your data' requests to populate the drawing a day project.
  27. Trying to get a first pass at visualizing all that tech projects data -- and bringing in https://ui.shadcn.com/docs/installation ShadCN components.
- 28. I LOVE ❤️ this font! https://departuremono.com/
+ 28. I LOVE ❤️ this font! https://departuremono.com/  --> Added to the tech portfoio page.
+ 29. Grab the footer with social media links and logos from my old tech portfolio site, salvaging useful components.
+Make it more DRY (do not repeat yourself)

 ## ------Next.js Template boilerplate below------------------